pivotal/docs-tap/scst-scan/overview.hbs.md

 exists.
 This often leads to an influx of false positives where the tool mistakenly flags something as a vulnerability.
-Unless a user is specialized in security or is deeply familiar with what is deemed to be a vulnerable component by the scanner, assessing, and determining false positives becomes a challenging and time-consuming activity.
+Unless you are specialized in security or are very familiar with a vulnerable component, assessing, and determining false positives is a challenging and time-consuming activity.
 Some reasons for a false positive flag include:

-- A component might be misidentified due to similar names.
+- A component is misidentified due to similar names.
-- A sub-component might be identified as the parent component.
+- A sub-component is identified as the parent component.
 - A component is correctly identified but the impacted function is not on a reachable code path.
 - A component’s impacted function is on a reachable code path but is not a concern due to the specific environment or configuration.
 - The version of a component might be incorrectly flagged as impacted.
 - The detected component does not always include a canonical name and vendor, requiring the scanner to infer and attempt fuzzy matching.

 #### Mitigation measures